-Besides regulating the turtle’s body temperature, Experts say that basking elevates sea turtles’ metabolism and strengthens their immune and digestive systems.
+Besides regulating the turtle’s body temperature, Experts say that basking elevates sea turtles’ metabolism and strengthens their immune and digestive systems1.
 Basking also provides vitamin D to process calcium to strengthen the turtle’s shell.

 Sea Turtle Behaviors: Sex & Grooming